-A child’s first pediatric dentistry visit should be enjoyable.
+Your child’s first pediatric dentist visit should be enjoyable.
 Children are not born with a natural fear of the dentist, but they can fear the unknown.
 Our pediatric dentist offices in Marietta and Canton take special care to use pleasant, non-frightening, simple words to describe each treatment.
 We want you and your child to feel at ease from the moment your family arrives at one of our offices.
 The more you and your child know about the first visit, the better you will feel.
 Contact us to find out more about appointments and treatments!

 The American Academy of Pediatric Dentistry recommends children should visit the dentist by their first birthday.
 It is important that your child’s newly-erupted teeth (erupting at 6-12 months of age) receive proper dental care and benefit from proper oral hygiene habits right from the beginning.

 Getting to know your teeth is fun!